Implicit Identity Leakage: The Stumbling Block to Improving Deepfake Detection Generalization

-$L_{cls}$ is the cross entropy loss to measure the accuracy of the final prediction \emph{i.e.} fake or genuine images. $L_{det}$ is the detection loss to guide the learning of ADM.
-Similar to SSD \cite{ssd}, it contains confidence loss ($L_{conf}$) and location loss ($L_{loc}$). $L_{conf}$ is the binary cross-entropy loss to measure the predicted result for each anchor \emph{i.e.} the fake or genuine anchors. $L_{loc}$ is a Smooth L1 loss \cite{fast-rcnn} to measure the position offsets between ADM predictions and the ground truth of artifact areas,
+$L_{cls}$ is the cross entropy loss to measure the accuracy of the final prediction, \emph{i.e.} fake or genuine images. $L_{det}$ is the detection loss to guide the learning of ADM.
+Similar to \cite{ssd,yolov1_confidence_loc_loss,fast-rcnn}, it contains confidence loss ($L_{conf}$) and location loss ($L_{loc}$). $L_{conf}$ is the binary cross-entropy loss to measure the predicted result for each anchor, \emph{i.e.} the fake or genuine anchors. $L_{loc}$ is a Smooth L1 loss \cite{fast-rcnn} to measure the position offsets between ADM predictions and the ground truth of artifact areas,

-where $N$ is the number of positive anchor boxes \emph{i.e.} fake anchors; $x\in \{0,1\}$ is an indicator for matching the default anchor to the ground truth of artifact areas; $c$ denotes the class confidences; $l$ and $g$ denote the ADM predicted box and the artifact area ground truth box; $\alpha$ denotes a positive weight.
+where $N$ is the number of positive anchor boxes, \emph{i.e.}, fake anchors; $x\in \{0,1\}$ is an indicator for matching the default anchor to the ground truth of artifact areas; $c$ denotes the class confidences; $l$ and $g$ denote the ADM predicted box and the artifact area ground truth box; $\alpha$ denotes a positive weight.
 Please see supplementary materials for details.